Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API
 This was part of week 19 in the Technigo bootcamp.
 I've created an API with GET, POST, DELETE and PUT endpoints to be part of the FrontEnd project Happy Thoughts from week 11.

+Main learning objectives:
+* To build an API that handles user input
+* Include error handling in order to return good validation errors to the frontend
+* Building an API which works well with an existing frontend

+* Set-up: Express API with a MongoDB stored in Atlas and deployed to Heroku.
+Using Mongoose for creating endpoints and updating the data.

 ## Endpoints
 The API has the following endpoints